godaddy/wp-reseller-store/readme.txt

 You can add `?domainToCheck=example.com` to your query string on any page that has the domain search widget and the widget will perform an automatic search on page load.

 == Changelog ==
+= 1.7.1 - October 2018

+* Update: Set height of product widget to 250px
+* Update: Add button to activate with secureserver.net

 = 1.7.0 - September 2018